 Mistake #2: Not Zoning Your Posessions

 "If you have trouble finding things in your home, it could be because your belongings haven't been grouped and stored together by both type and usage," Gill says.
-"Think about how a supermarket is set up in broad categories (produce, dairy, frozen goods, etc.), and apply the same organizational principle to your home.
+"Think about how a supermarket is set up in broad categories (produce, dairy, frozen goods, etc.), and apply the same organisational principle to your home.
 I love to set up 'stations' in my clients' homes: a bill-pay station stocked with envelopes, stamps, checkbooks, and pens; or a gift-wrapping station containing wrapping paper, tissue, ribbon, gift tags, scissors, cards, and tape.
 It's especially helpful to create a designated space for all household utility items such as lightbulbs, batteries, and tools."
-Simplify your life by consolidating your own household belongings by type and usage, and then make sure to create one centralized zone or "home" for each category.
+Simplify your life by consolidating your own household belongings by type and usage, and then make sure to create one centralised zone or "home" for each category.

 Mistake #3: Buying Storage Without a Plan

 "There is a common misconception that if you stock up on great storage products you will suddenly be organized," the professional organizer says.
 "Don't fall for it!
 Before you head out to take big box storage stores by storm, make sure you have made a specific list of items you actually need to store your actual belongings.
 And don't forget to measure so you can ensure you buy things that fit well in your space.
 Otherwise, I promise you will just start grabbing pretty bins and baskets, only to get home and wonder why you thought you thought they were a good idea."

 Mistake #4: Asking Yourself the Wrong Questions